 The properties in our portfolio are located primarily in Southern California infill markets.
-Positive or negative changes in economic or other conditions, high and persistent inflation and adverse weather conditions and natural disasters in this market may affect our overall performance.
+Positive or negative changes in economic or other conditions, trade policy, high or persistent inflation and adverse weather conditions and natural disasters in this market may affect our overall performance.